Lancelot Cayley Shadwell: Bournemouth and the Broadstone Potters

 At some point after moving to Bournemouth, Shadwell met Mary Longbottom (1891–1969), the eldest daughter of William Henry Lister Longbottom (1867–1918), a wealthy Yorkshire wool merchant.
-Mary, or "Molly" as she was known to friends, was a self-taught painter and watercolourist who had lived in Bournemouth with her family since at least the first decade of the century.
+Mary, or "Molly" as she was known to friends, was a self-taught painter and water-colourist who had lived in Bournemouth with her family since at least the first decade of the century.

 In 1926, Shadwell and Longbottom established a small pottery studio in Bournemouth.
-Thanks to Longbottom's innovative designs and the growing appeal of studio ceramics generally, the business quickly grew.
+Thanks to Longbottom's innovative designs and the growing appeal of studio ceramics, and generally, the business quickly grew.
 By 1928, the two bought land and constructed facilities in nearby Broadstone.
 However, the 1929 crash of the American stock market and the ensuing global depression saw declines in the demand for goods generally.
 Though production levels at the Broadstone Potters continued to grow into the following decade, by 1933 the studio's workforce, which had once numbered 15, had shrunk to just three: Shadwell, Longbottom and a young Harry Clemens Davis (1910–1986) who would later come to be known as one of the most celebrated and influential ceramic artists of the 20th century.

 Though short-lived, the Broadstone Potters did leave its mark on the world of studio ceramics.
 Their patterns, the most famous of which were marketed as Joyous, Canford and Tavern, were highly acclaimed at the time and sought after in "respectable" social circles.
 In 1928, newspapers were already describing the Joyous line as having made "... a name for itself.
-Its gorgeous colouring and charm of line is too well known to need any pointing out, and the one kiln is kept working at high pressure".
-Even today, Joyous pottery remains highly desirable, fetching respectable prices when it appears on the market.
+Its gorgeous coloring and charm of line is too well known to need any pointing out, and the one kiln is kept working at high pressure".
+Even today, Joyous pottery remains highly wanted, fetching high prices when it appears on the market.

-By 1933, the business was on its last legs and Davis, along with Shadwell and Longbottom, had moved to the newly established artists' colony of St Ives in Cornwall.
+By 1933, the business was on its last legs, and Davis, along with Shadwell and Longbottom, had moved to the newly established artists' colony of St Ives in Cornwall.
 There, Shadwell worked with and lived on the compound of Bernard Howell Leach (1887–1979), widely regarded as the father of British studio pottery.
 The fallout of the Broadstone Potters' demise, however, was never far behind; nor were the domestic tensions resulting from Shadwell's relationship with Longbottom.
 That year, his wife, Dorothy, filed for divorce.
 The Broadstone Potters closed its doors for good on Christmas Day, 1933, and seven months later, Shadwell and Longbottom were married in a small civil ceremony in Southampton.
 Some years later, he celebrated their kindred spirits by dedicating to "M.S." a booklet of his poems entitled The Little People.
 In it, he writes that “Not all may see the fairy folk at play / nor hear the patter of their tiny feet... / But you have seen them many times before / And heard their pipes ere revelries begin / So when my verses knock upon your door / I am sure that you will let them in!”